DemetriusSemanko/AOC2024/README.md

-# Advent of code solutions for various days
+# Advent of Code 2024 solutions for various days